vishwagandhi1610/Exodus/README.md

 # Exodus
-Open in Unity Editor and make the build
+Open in Unity Editor and make the build with menu as first scene and samplescene as the second scene